andreabonvini/pointprocess/docs/source/optimizer.rst

 - :code:`auto opt = GaussianOptimizer()`
 - :code:`auto opt = LogNormalOptimizer()`

-Once you have instatiated your optimizer, you have to build a :code:`WeightsProducer` instance, a :ref:`PointProcessDataset` and call the :code:`.singleRegression()` method as you can see in the example below:
+Once you have instantiated your optimizer, you have to build a :code:`WeightsProducer` instance, a :ref:`PointProcessDataset` and call the :code:`.singleRegression()` method as you can see in the example below:

 .. code-block:: cpp